Marina Anissina: Partnership with Peizerat

 Anissina arrived in Lyon, France, in February 1993, declaring her goal of becoming World and Olympic champion.
 She wanted to bring Peizerat back to Russia with her but his family was opposed.

 Anissina settled in France and began learning the language but experienced homesickness.
 She focused intensely on skating and insisted her partner, who was dividing his time between skating and his education, be equally focused on their career.
 Their first year together produced many quarrels and they came close to splitting up.
 Their coach Muriel Boucher-Zazoui, however, immediately felt it was a promising partnership, saying "They are like fire and ice".

 Anissina and Peizerat were selected for the 1994 Winter Olympics in Lillehammer but her French citizenship was granted a few weeks too late.
 The Olympics, unlike most skating competitions, require both partners to be citizens of the country they are representing.

 Anissina and Peizerat won the 1998 Olympic bronze medal and 1998 and 1999 World silver medals behind Anjelika Krylova and Oleg Ovsyannikov.
 The Russians retired due to injury and Anissina and Peizerat then developed a rivalry with the Italians Barbara Fusar-Poli and Maurizio Margaglio.
+Annissina and Peizerat won the bronze medal at the 1998 European Championships.

+For their free dance program in the 1997—1998 season, Anissina and Peizerat used music from the Prokofiev ballet Romeo and Juliet.
+At one point in the free dance, Anissina carried Peizerat completely off the ice and supported him on her hip, "as if to represent Juliet's emotional strength within the relationship".
+ABC correspondent Lesley Visser reported that this move had become their trademark and saw it as "a way of celebrating the opposite yet equal strengths of male and female".
+Anissina and Peizerat continued to use the move in all of their free dances after 1998; figure skating writer and historian Ellyn Kestnbaum speculates that since they finished first or second in every competition during that period, they were not penalized for it, even though other dance teams might have used it as a gimmick rather than as an expression of their skating skills or an interpretation of their music.
+They won the bronze medal at the 1998 Winter Olympics.